Crusade bull: Iberian peninsula

 In virtue of the concessions granted by this bull, the faithful of the Spanish dominions who had fulfilled the necessary conditions could gain the plenary indulgence, granted to those who fought for the reconquest of the Holy Land and to those who went to Rome in the year of Jubilee, provided they went to confession and received Holy Communion.
 They were also absolved twice of sins and censures reserved to the Holy See and the ordinary, except open heresy—and others concerning ecclesiastics, to have vows that could not be fulfilled without difficulty commuted by their confessor—unless failure to fulfill them would be to the disadvantage of another; also simple vows of perpetual chastity, of religious profession and of pilgrimage to the Holy Land.
 Those who visited five churches or altars, or the same altar five times, and prayed for the intentions of the Crusade, could gain the indulgences granted to those who visited the stations in Rome.
 The Bull also permitted the faithful of the Spanish dominions to eat meat on all the days of Lent and other days of fast and abstinence, except Ash Wednesday, the Fridays of Lent, the last four days of Holy Week and the vigils of the feasts of the Nativity, Pentecost, the Assumption and Saints Peter and Paul.

+Northern Crusades

+The bull Non parum animus noster (Latin for "Our mind is deeply [troubled]") issued by Pope Alexander III in 1171 or 1172 was instrumental in promoting the Northern Crusades against the then pagan Estonians and Finns.
+In the bull, Alexander III promised an indulgence and one year's remission of sin to those who fought the pagans.
+Those who died in this crusade would receive full indulgence.